Adult degree handbook

 The program includes:

-- Majors in Organizational Management and Accounting available
+- Majors in Business Management and Accounting available

 - Curriculum designed to apply current adult learning principles